PauliNiva/wiklajs/index.md

 See, we can make JavaScript look more like Haskell than C!

 All joking aside, it is wonderful that JavaScript has support for both styles.
 This allows users to code in a way familiar to them or in the best ways relevant to the use-case at hand.
 However, in many cases functional style allows for shorter and more concise expression, which aids readability and hence maintainability of the code base.
+Another interesting effect of using functional approach, arrow notation and lambdas is that we do not explicitly define return arrays or any other state at all; the code is *pure*.

 ### Exceptions